 - Is it possible to have economic transformation without political reform?

 We also consider the prospects for diversification and inclusive growth.
 Currently, 35% of the Iraqi population is living below the poverty line and youth (17-25) face a 60% unemployment rate.
 Under pressure to cut fiscal expenditure and reduce unemployment, the government as well as those in the private sector have turned to entrepreneurial initiatives.
 However, the ecosystem required for entrepreneurship to thrive does not yet exist.
 Entrenched political, economic and socio-cultural interests impede Iraqis, and especially Iraqi youth, from reaching their potential.
 Our work considers how to build an environment that encourages startups and enables entrepreneurial ventures to take hold and succeed.

-For a list of current and past projects, publications and events, see: Economic Reform and Development portfolio
+For a list of current and past projects, publications and events, see the Economic Reform and Development portfolio page here.

 Governance and Democracy

 The future of Iraq and the region will be determined by the quality of governance.
 Poor governance is likely to deepen societal divisions, weaken institutions, spur outward migration and enable the growth of violent extremist movements.
 To repair trust between citizens and government, and re-establish the authority of state institutions, the government must address deficiencies in security and service provision; exclusion from governance; access to justice; and platforms for conflict resolution.